-Old Thought: I know he/she has been hiding money.
-She’ll pay for this, I will take him for everything he has got, He’ll never stay in that house if I can help it, she’ll be lucky to see the children if I can help it, I don’t care if I spend everything on lawyers, I will make sure he/she gets nothing.
+Old Thought: I know he has been hiding money.
+She’ll pay for this.
+I will take him for everything he has got.
+He’ll never stay in that house if I can help it.
+She’ll be lucky to see the children if I can help it.
+I don’t care if I spend everything on lawyers, I will make sure he/she gets nothing.

 New Thought: How can we move forward and both be successful?
-How can we take our financial situation, our unique family attributes and creatively separate and allow enough space?
+How can we take our financial situation, our unique family attributes, traditions, rituals and creatively separate?
 I will never be truly successful if my spouse fails.
-My children will be greatly affected if one of us prevents the other from being able to survive.
+Our children will be greatly affected if one of us prevents the other from being able to survive, or even thrive.

 2. Now let’s understand the framework of how to think about the role of the court